Let’s face it…attracting new patients to your practice can become a huge, overwhelming challenge.

 11: Offer LiveChat on Your Website

-At Killer Shark, we’ve installed LiveChat on many of our clients’ websites, and those practices that dedicate a person in their office to monitor their LiveChat and field questions from potential new patients in real-time have experienced incredible success.
+At Killer Shark, we’ve installed LiveChat on many of our clients’ websites.
+Those practices that dedicate a person in their office to monitor their LiveChat and field questions from potential new patients in real-time have experienced incredible success.

 The good news is that most of your competition probably isn’t using LiveChat yet (it’s very common in B2B selling, but doesn’t have much of a footprint in the B2C marketing world yet), and therefore you have the advantage of being an early adopter and gaining a leg up on your local competition.